Canandaigua Academy: Athletics

-The school's sports teams are known as the Braves, and wear cherry and grey team colors.
-The teams are in section V in the NYSPHAA.
+The school's sports teams are known as the Gray Wolves, and the school colors are cherry and gray.
+Until 2023, the sports teams were known as the Braves; however, the New York State Board of Regents announced that schools incorporating Indigenous mascots and team names would have to change their names.
+Canandaigua City Schools participates in Section V of the NYSPHAA.

 In 2018 the Canandaigua Academy Cheerleaders won the NYSPHSAA Division 1 (Small) Championship, coached by Laura Burgess, Candace Foley, Kirstyn Morrell, and Maria Catalano.

 Other state championships for the school include girls' volleyball and boys' lacrosse, both in 2009.
 The Canandaigua girls' swim team has won section V sectionals first place for 11 years straight.
 In 1999, the football team won a state championship.

 In recent years, the Academy has hosted the Special Olympics, a day-long event which unites students and staff in support of disabled students and children in athletic competitions.

 Music

-Canandaigua Academy students are very active in the performing arts - with two concert bands (Symphonic Band and Wind Ensemble), two jazz bands, a pep band (The Sound), two orchestras (Chamber Orchestra and Symphony Orchestra), and four choirs (Mixed Chorus, Women's Choir, Jazz Choir and Madrigal Choir).
+Canandaigua Academy students are very active in the performing arts - with two concert bands (Symphonic Band and Wind Ensemble), a jazz band, a pep band (The Sound), two orchestras (Chamber Orchestra and Symphony Orchestra), and four choirs (Mixed Chorus, Women's Choir, Jazz Choir and Madrigal Choir).
 The Canandaigua Academy Music Department can be found on Twitter and YouTube.
 The Choral Department can be found on YouTube as "CA Choirs."

 The Academy Music Department is led by band director Gregory Kane, who works alongside orchestra director Haley Moore, band director Diana Chase, and choral director Sean Perry.
 The choral department was formerly led by nationally recognized music educator Amy Story.
 Retiring in 2015, Story was honored as the American Choral Directors' Association's "Helen Kemp Award" winner in 2012 for a lifetime commitment to vocal and educational excellence.
 She is a registered NYSSMA adjudicator, an active member of ACDA, a conductor for numerous honor choirs across New York and Pennsylvania, and continues to work with the Rochester Philharmonic Orchestra (RPO).

 Since 2006, the Canandaigua Music Department has hosted a number of guest musicians and artist/educator visits including: